spacetelescope/jwst/docs/jwst/align_refs/description.rst

 It computes offsets between science target images and reference PSF images, and shifts the PSF images into alignment.
 This is performed from the first integration and applied to all the subsequent ones for both the science target data and the reference PSF data.
-The first integration contained in the stacked PSF data (the result of the :ref:`stack_refs <stack_refs_step>`) step is aligned to the first integration within a given science target exposure.
+Each integration contained in the stacked PSF data (the result of the :ref:`stack_refs <stack_refs_step>`) step is aligned to the first integration within a given science target exposure.
-This results in a new product for each science target exposure that contains a stack of individual PSF images that have been aligned to each integration in the science target exposure.
+This results in a new product for each science target exposure that contains a stack of individual PSF images that have been aligned to the first integration in the science target exposure.

+The simplification of aligning to the first science integration is due to flight data showing minimal drifts during an observation in line-of-sight pointing, or in PSF properties.

 Shifts between each PSF and target image are computed using the ``scipy.optimize.leastsq`` function.
 A 2D mask, supplied via a PSFMASK reference file,